ViderumGlobal/ckanext-ed/README.md

 ### Reseting docker

-If you want to start everytning from scratch there is a way to prune your docker environment:
+If you want to start everything from scratch there is a way to prune your docker environment:

 > It will destroy all your projects inside docker!!!